rempsyc/rempsyc/paper/paper.md

 `nice_table()` works on any data frame, even non-statistical ones like `mtcars`.

-One of its main benefit however is the automatic formatting of statistical symbols and its integration with other packages.
+One of its main benefits however is the automatic formatting of statistical symbols and its integration with other packages.
 We can for example create a {broom} table and then apply `nice_table()` on it.
 It suits particularly well the pipe workflow.